SiBowald/ecg-pcb-business-card/README.md

 - **AD8233** – Single-lead ECG analog front end (instrumentation amp + filters) used to acquire the ECG signal from the finger pads.
 - **LTC6990** – Timer/VCO used to generate the FM ultrasound carrier/modulation for audio-band transmission.
-- **ST25DV** (ST25DVxxK series) – NFC tag used for tap-to-open link and NFC energy harvesting support.
+- **ST25DV** – NFC tag used for tap-to-open link and NFC energy harvesting support.

 ---